ItsAllDari/music-library/README.md

 <h1><strong>Music Library Application</strong></h1>
 <h2>A full stack application for users to keep track of their music library</h2>
+<p>The backend set up for the music library that allows yours to sign up, add a new song and delete songs that they no longer enjoy</p>

 <h3>Front End Client</h3>
 <a href="https://github.com/ItsAllDari/music-library-client">Music Library Client</a>
 <p>The front end client is for the user to be able to see their music library, add albums/artists/songs and to delete any entries they no longer deem necessary.</p>

 <h3>Planning for the game</h3>
 <p>I plan to follow a step by step process in order to successfully complete the project.
 I would like to begin with the back-end API set up and then move toward the user facing front end processes.
-There should be models for each user to have their own artists and albums that should be specific to them.
-The user should be able to successfully add music, see what is inside of their collection and also delete any albums or songs they no longer would like.</p>
+There should be models for each user to have their own songs that should be specific to them.
+The user should be able to successfully add songs, see what is inside of their collection and also delete any songs they no longer enjoy.</p>

 <h3>Wireframe</h3>
 <img src"https://imgur.com/K9RhQCW">